 We have 1 large bathroom to re-do and I would like to add one more.
+We have decided to hire WA Assett The Bathroom Renovators to come remodel our bathroom.
 The kitchen is in need of some updating as well but after talking it out, I think we are going to work with what we have for another year or so.
 If I give everything a good scrubbing I think I can manage for a bit longer.
 In the future though, this is what I’m thinking.

 White Cabinets up to the ceiling with glass doors at the top.
 I think I’m going to do ikea butcher-block counter-tops and perhaps upgrade to granite in 5 years or so.
 You really can’t beat the price of those ikea butcher block counters.
 I’m going with white appliances since I have this inkling stainless is on its way out.
 I also just love the vintage feel of the white.
 There isn’t much room for an island so I need to see about how to add a small breakfast nook area to the kitchen.
 I’m going to supplement cabnetry with a Hoosier cabinet (very 1920s period) and some ikea Hemnes bookcase units for additional storage.
 These are solid-wood and sturdy so they can be painted/sanded/re-done as needed.

-I love the idea of mixing furniture pieces with the cabinets and it will really cut down on the costs of the built-ins.
+I love the idea of mixing furniture pieces with the cabinets, kind of mid century furnitures style, and it will really cut down on the costs of the built-ins.
 I’m not in love with the grey-brown color of the Hemnes cabinets but I think they will do.
 I’m also going to look into unfinished oak furniture of the same style and stain them dark to match the feel of the rest of the house.
 We’ll see what I find price-wise.
 I am also not opposed to painting the ikea cabinets green or distressed white while that is still in style.
 Paint is the greatest thing!

 I hope you will follow along as I brainstorm, ideate, and implement some fun DIY projects in the house!